frequency-chain/docs/pages/Networks/RunningCollators.md

 ### Collator details are currently under development — more details will be released soon regarding instructions and implementation details.

-Collator operators will have some technical and financial requirements to be able to serve as a candidate chosen to form the next block.
+Collator operators will have to meet technical and financial requirements to be able to serve as a candidate chosen to form the next block.

 Collator nodes require sufficient hardware and bandwidth to service the network within the necessary block time.
 If a Collator lags or drops offline for more than the minimum time, they will be kicked out of the Collator candidate pool.